dotnet/docs/docs/machine-learning/tutorials/predict-prices-with-model-builder.md

     In **Solution Explorer**, right-click the *TaxiFarePrediction* project and select **Manage NuGet Packages**.
 Choose "nuget.org" as the Package source, select the **Browse** tab, search for **Microsoft.ML**, select the package in the list, and select the **Install** button.
 Select the **OK** button on the **Preview Changes** dialog and then select the **I Accept** button on the **License Acceptance** dialog if you agree with the license terms for the packages listed.

-## Prepare and Understand the Data
+## Prepare and understand the data

-1. Download the [taxi-fare-train.csv](https://github.com/dotnet/machinelearning/blob/master/test/data/taxi-fare-train.csv) and data set and save it to the *Data* folder you've created at the previous step.
-THis data set will be used to train and evaluate the machine learning model.
-This data sets is originally from the [NYC TLC Taxi Trip data set](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml).
+1. Download the [taxi-fare-train.csv](https://github.com/dotnet/machinelearning/blob/master/test/data/taxi-fare-train.csv) data set and save it to the *Data* folder you've created at the previous step.
+This data set is used to train and evaluate the machine learning model.
+This data set is originally from the [NYC TLC Taxi Trip data set](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml).

 1. In **Solution Explorer**, right-click the *taxi-fare-train.csv* file and select **Properties**.
 Under **Advanced**, change the value of **Copy to Output Directory** to **Copy if newer**.

 1. Open the **taxi-fare-train.csv** data set and look at column headers in the first row.
 Take a look at each of the columns.
 Understand the data and decide which columns are **features** and which one is the **label**.

 The `label` is the column you want to predict.
-The identified `Features`are the inputs you give the model to predict the `Label`.
+The identified `features`are the inputs you give the model to predict the `label`.

 The provided data set contains the following columns: